Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 # Tutorial: Creating Sub-Layers

 ## Overview
-This a tutorial on how to use sub-layers to create more complex POIs in **ARpoise** or **AR-vos**.
+This tutorial tells you how to use sub-layers to create more complex POIs in **ARpoise** or **AR-vos**.

-- The POIs in the sub-layer inherit the same properties, animations etc. of the POI from which they are linked.
+- The POIs in the sub-layer inherit the same properties (scale, GPS or Relative position, animations etc.) of the POI from which they are referenced.

 - Especially in image trigger and SLAM layers, in which only one POI can be triggered by a image or placed in SLAM at one time, sub-layers allow you to create much more complex interations.